Overview

 Neuro-linguistic programming therapy operates on the belief that people construct their realities based on perceptions,2 experiences, and thought patterns.
 One may change their behaviors, emotions, and overall outlook by altering these patterns.

-The name hints at its mechanism: "Neuro" concerns the brain and neural network, "linguistic" refers to language and non-verbal communication cues, while "programming" denotes how an individual can reprogram patterns of thought, behavior, and emotion to achieve desired outcomes.
+The name neurolinguistic programming hints at its mechanism: "Neuro" concerns the brain and neural network, "linguistic" refers to language and non-verbal communication cues, while "programming" denotes how an individual can reprogram patterns of thought, behavior, and emotion to achieve desired outcomes.

 One element of neuro-linguistic programming (NLP) is its focus on modeling.
 Modeling means identifying and replicating successful individuals' thought patterns and behaviors to produce similar results.
-For instance, if a person wishes to be more confident in public speaking, NLP might involve studying someone who excels in this area, identifying the specific behaviors, beliefs, and thought patterns they employ, and then adopting these strategies.
+For instance, if a person wishes to be more confident in public speaking, neuro linguistic programming might involve studying someone who excels in this area, identifying the specific behaviors, beliefs, and thought patterns they employ, and then adopting these strategies.
 The process is about internalizing these patterns to effect change.

-NLP therapy sessions often involve various techniques aimed at reshaping thoughts and behaviors.
+Neuro linguistic programming therapy sessions often involve various techniques aimed at reshaping thoughts and behaviors.
 Some of these techniques include:

 • Swish pattern: Replacing an undesirable state or response with a desirable one.